apache/arrow-cookbook/r/CONTRIBUTING.md

 The Arrow R cookbook has been written using `bookdown`.

-Running ``make r`` from the cookbook root directory (the one where the ``Makefile`` exists) will install all necessary dependencies (including the latest nightly build of the Arrow R package) and will compile the cookbook to HTML.
+Running ``make r`` from the cookbook root directory (the one where the ``Makefile`` exists) will install all necessary dependencies (including the latest nightly build of the Arrow R package) and compile the cookbook to HTML.

 You can see the compiled result inside the ``build/r`` directory.